 6 tablespoons (3 ounces) unsalted butter, melted

 2 (3.9 ounce) packages chocolate instant pudding and pie filling

 2 3/4 cups milk

 For the Garnish:

 2 cups whipped topping, or whipped cream, sweetened

 Steps to Make It

 Make the Crust

-- In a medium bowl, combine graham cracker crumbs, melted butter, and brown sugar until evenly mixed.
+In a medium bowl, combine graham cracker crumbs, melted butter, and brown sugar.

-- Press mixture into the bottom and up the sides of a 9-inch pie plate.
-Bake crust 8 minutes.
+Press the mixture into the bottom and up the sides of a 9-inch pie plate.
+Bake the crust until it just begins to turn golden in places, about 8 minutes.
 Remove from oven and set aside to cool.